philkam/AI_Personality-Prediction-System-Through-CV-Analysis/README.md

 * In your browser open http://localhost:5000 (or :{port-number} as specified by the Flask's development server)

 ## Components of the Application
-* User login and registration
+* Login and Registration
-* User Aptitude Test
+* Aptitude Assessment
-* HR personnel feature(The HR can add a personnel to the team)
+* Personality test
+* CV analysis

 ## Background Information